 In our collective time together, we aimed to connect, enjoy one another, and collaborate toward building the ‘elements’ of our collective decolonising programme.
 Through working group sessions, collective feedback, and open spaces, we discussed the content of a decolonising programme for the digital rights field.

-Sessions such as decolonising as a process, anticapitalism and technologies, identity politics and collective liberation, reparations and healing, decolonising evaluation frameworks, accountability in an anticolonial organisation, exploring funding dynamics and envisioning alternative models.
+Sessions such as decolonising as a process, anticapitalism and technologies, identity politics and collective liberation, reparations and healing, decolonising evaluation frameworks, accountability in an anticolonial organisation, exploring funding dynamics and envisioning alternative models were held.
 The open sessions concluded with an exercise of mapping what decolonising means to us, as a way of bringing together many of the ideas from the open sessions.

 Intentional spaces for creativity, connection and emotion